 Turning Inventory Data into a Growth Engine

-POS inventory systems generate valuable reports that help businesses optimize inventory strategies.
+POS inventory systems generate valuable operational analytics that help businesses optimize purchasing and sales strategies.

 Sales Velocity

-This metric measures how quickly products sell over time, helping businesses identify fast-moving inventory.
+Sales velocity measures how quickly products sell over time.

 Inventory Turnover